 The responsibility of the district advancement and recognition committee is to motivate and train unit leaders and unit committee members in the advancement program.
 This is done under the direction of the council advancement committee and with the cooperation of the commissioner staff and district training committee.
 The district advancement committee also works closely with the district executive.
-The district advancement committee chair is Bill Trainor (979-587-2035).
+For additional information or questions about advancement, contact the district advancement chair.

 Other responsibilities of the district advancement and recognition committee are as follows: